-The bill amends RCW 70.05.170 to modernize the child fatality statute in Washington State, addressing the high mortality rate among children under 19 years of age.
+The bill amends RCW 70.05.170 to modernize the child fatality statute in Washington State, specifically addressing the high mortality rate among children under 19 years of age.
 It emphasizes the importance of conducting child fatality reviews to identify preventable causes of child deaths and aims to provide legal protections for families, local health department officials, and healthcare professionals involved in these reviews.
 The term "child mortality" is replaced with "child fatality" throughout the statute to reflect this focus.

 Substitute Bill: 70.05.170